suvoganguli/TrajGen/README.md

 _______________________________________________________________________________________________

+*The following approach does not use the Laplacian planner as an initializer

 ### circular_safezone:
 - Works well - creates circular safezones around obstacles.
 - May lead to conversatism for rectangular shapes.